Nihaljain-10/remote-interviews-made-easy/README.md

 ### Virtual environment ###
 - Implemented using Create React App
-- provides a virtual environment with HTML, CSS, and JavaScript code editors.
-Interviewers can utilize these editors to assess and preview the coding skills of the interviewees
+- provides a virtual environment with HTML, CSS, and JavaScript code editors, Interviewers can utilize these editors to assess and preview the coding skills of the interviewees

 ## Contributors ##